Home Up Pulsipher Technology Associates Feedback Contents

 What products do you offer?
 I may from time to time offer PDFs of RPG or boardgame work, but I do not intend to become a publisher.
 See this page.

 How can I contact you?
 E-mail: lew@pulsipher.net.
 Snailmail: Lewis Pulsipher, 2441 Ramey Drive, Linden, NC 28356.
 Phone: you'll have to get this directly from me.
-I have one of those "unlimited nights and weekends" cell phones so I expect to talk regularly with playtesters in the USA.

 How can I playtest your games?
 First, write to me.
 Tell me what your experience is, what kind of games you like, what your favorite (and least favorite) games are.
 There's no point in you playing something you'd be unlikely to play in the normal course of events.